 8-Volt Battery Package

-Like the 6-volt battery, multiple 8-volt batteries are typically connected in series to create a higher voltage system, such as a 36-volt or 48-volt system, depending on the model of the golf cart.
+Many 8-volt batteries are often paired in series depending on the kind of golf cart to produce a higher voltage system, such as a 36-volt or 48-volt system, same with the 6-volt battery.

 Pros